Motel business plan for starting your own business

 2.3 Customers of Motel

 When writing a business plan for buying a franchise, it is important to have a clear idea of the customers of the business.
-The customers of motel business can be from a number of different categories and market segments, and it is of paramount important to have service and products to serve all of them in order to run the business successfully.
+The customers of motel business plan can be from a number of different categories and market segments, and it is of paramount important to have service and products to serve all of them in order to run the business successfully.